-- Entry ticket to Salkantay Route.
+- Entrance ticket to the Salkantay Route.

-- Shower in Soraypampa camp (no access).
+- Showers at Soraypampa camp (no access).

-- Shower in Chaullay camp (S/.
+- Showers at Chaullay camp (S/.
 10 per person).

-- Bathroom access in the route.
+- Bathroom access along the route.

-- Luggage extra weight (S/.
-50 for up to 12 kg).
+- Extra luggage weight (S/.
+50 for up to 12 kg (26.5 lbs.)).

-- Drinks in the fourth day dinner.
+- Drinks at dinner on the fourth day.

 - Zipline ticket (optional activity, S/.
 100 per person).

 - Train upgrade to Vistadome category: US$ 35 per person.